atal-dev-dhakal/Learning-React/README.md

 - Worked on that project 2, completed it and published the repo.

 ## Day 19
-- Created project 2 (airbnb replica) and worked on it.
+- Created project 3 (airbnb replica) and worked on it.
 - Complete the project part.
 Used figma to see the design specifications and then coded.

+## Day 20
+- Started learning props.
+Worked on the tasks from the tutorial.

+## Day 21
+-